InsertAnywhere: Geometrically Grounded and Optics-Aware Video Object Insertion: Implementation Detail.

-\textbf{Implementation Detail. } Our video generation is performed with Wan2.1-VACE-14B~\cite{jiang2025vace}, a diffusion-based video generation model fine-tuned with LoRA to adapt to our insertion-specific domain.
-The model is fine-tuned for 5{,}000 iterations with a learning rate of $1\times10^{-4}$ and a LoRA rank of 128.
-The entire training process, conducted on a single NVIDIA H200 GPU, takes approximately 40 hours.
-During inference, we use 50 denoising steps to balance temporal smoothness and spatial fidelity.
+\textbf{Training Details.} Our video generation is performed with Wan2.1-VACE-14B~\cite{jiang2025vace}, a diffusion-based video generation model fine-tuned with LoRA to adapt to our insertion-specific domain.
+The model is fine-tuned for 6{,}500 iterations with a learning rate of $1\times10^{-4}$ and a LoRA rank of 128.
+The entire training process, conducted on a single NVIDIA H200 GPU, takes approximately 60 hours.
 All videos are trained and generated at a spatial resolution of $832\times480$ with 81 frames per clip.

-\textbf{Ablation Study.} Table~\ref{tab:quantitative_comparison} reports the quantitative performance corresponding to the qualitative ablation results in Fig.~\ref{fig:abl_qual}.
-We refer to the second, third, and fourth rows of Fig.~\ref{fig:abl_qual} as config. (a), (b), and (c), respectively.
-With the proposed 4D-aware mask, config. (b) achieves higher VBench scores than config. (a), quantitatively demonstrating the benefit of preserving ground-truth video information such as occlusions, rather than erasing most of the region where the object will be placed in the source video.

-Furthermore, by exploiting the ability of image models to more faithfully reflect the reference image, we introduce a first-frame inpainting strategy that accurately performs object insertion in the initial frame.
-As shown by config. (c) in Table~\ref{tab:quantitative_comparison}, this leads to a significant improvement in subject consistency metrics (\textit{i.e.}, CLIP-I and DINO-I).

-Finally, our video generation model fine-tuned on the proposed ROSE++ dataset, constructed by inverting an object removal dataset into an object insertion dataset, more accurately generates local variations such as shadows by the inserted object, resulting in a substantial improvement in VBench scores.

-Fig.~\ref{fig:ablation_scene_flow} visualizes the difference in 4D-aware mask generation with and without the proposed scene-flow-based object propagation in Section~\ref{sec:scene_flow} of the main paper.
-Although both variants share the same first frame, the version with a static object mask (second row) fails to capture the object’s motion on the moving cart, resulting in misaligned masks.
-In contrast, when scene-flow-based object propagation is applied, the object is naturally placed on top of the cart across time.
+\textbf{Inference Cost.} On a single NVIDIA B200 GPU, our pipeline takes about 4 minutes for the 4D-mask stage and 4.5 minutes for video synthesis at $832\times480\times81$ (peak memory 48\,GB), comparable to VACE-14B (4.5 minutes) and orders of magnitude faster than manual graphics pipelines.
+As VOI is an offline production task, this footprint is well within practical limits.

+\textbf{Extended-mask noise.} Because ROSE is simulator-rendered, the noise in the extended (optics) mask is small.
+We further reduce it by frame-differencing the source and target edits, retaining only connected components near the ground-truth object mask by Euclidean-distance-transform (EDT) proximity, and applying morphological closing to merge the object with its associated shadow.